rfitak/Camel_Genomics/window_diversity.md

 ### Find windows in Drom, DC, and WC under positive selection
 Here we will attempt to find windows with a dearth or polymorphism and excess of divergence with wild camels (for Drom and DC).
 We will use a cutoff of 99.5% and 0.5% for the extreme 'outliers'.
 In WC, we will take a bit of a different approach.
-First, we will look for windows with a much higher pi in the domestic species than in wild camels, and overlap that with windows in wild camels that also have a very negative Tajima's D. Later, we will add the results of the population branch statistic to make one big file!
+First, we will look for windows with a much higher pi in the domestic species than in wild camels, and overlap that with windows in wild camels that also have a very negative Tajima's D. This also implies relaxes selection in the domestic species.
+Later, we will add the results of the population branch statistic to make one big file!

 ```R
 # First load the window results file